msfuji/qdnaseq-pipeline/README.md

 # qdnaseq-pipeline
-A pipeline for running QDNAseq on the SHIROKANE supercomputer.
+Pipeline for running QDNAseq on the SHIROKANE supercomputer.

 ## Log in to OS6
 ```